 Stuffing – I usually make this from scratch.
 Butter, olive oil, bread, cooked onions, and a little fresh sage.
 Blitz it together in the food processor, roll in balls and it is ready to freeze.
 I have also frozen this partly cooked before and just reheated for 10-15 minutes in the oven before serving.
 Sage and onion stuffing recipe.

 Gravy – I make this from scratch.
 Typically I use the juices from a joint, such as my slow cooker whole chicken, and then I add a little flour.
 I like to add salt, pepper, and other herbs too.
 Once the gravy is fully prepared I freeze it in a *lock and lock round pot leaving room for expansion.
-I like to also freeze fresh herbs, here’s how to freeze fresh herbs.
-My ultimate onion gravy is one of my most popular recipes and great frozen and defrosted/re-heated on the day.

 Roast Potatoes – I peel, part boil and then dust lightly with flour.
 I bake in the oven, at 200C for around 10 minutes and then I freeze them once they have cooled.
 These are then ready to go back in the oven, for around 30-40 minutes until they are crispy and delicious.
 Alternatively, I throw them in my *air fryer for around 20 minutes to make these air fryer roast potatoes.

-Pigs in Blankets – Usually I make large pigs in blankets.
+Pigs in Blankets – Usually I make larger pigs in blankets.
 Large chipolatas with smoked streaky bacon wrapped around them.
 Then I will cook these, almost completely.
 Once cool I freeze them.
 Re-heating from frozen takes just 10-15 minutes and I wait for them to finish crisping up before serving.

 Parsnips / Carrots – I peel and slice into large wedges.
 After part boiling for 10 minutes I cook them for just 10-15 minutes at around 200C.
 I tend to drizzle a honey and mustard dressing (homemade) over them when I get them out of the freezer.
 This helps them to still crisp up lovely.
-I often make airfryer honey glazed parsnips too as they are so simple, crisp and delicious.
+I often make airfryer honey glazed parsnips and air fryer carrots too as they are so simple, crisp and delicious.

 Cauliflower cheese – I part boil the cauliflower, pour over a homemade cheese sauce, top with grated cheese and put in the freezer.
 Then it just needs cooking from frozen for around 25-35 minutes depending on the oven temperature.